 Calculating and graphing information about “badness” is highly useful and vital to the operation of most, if not all, security technologies we deploy in our organizations.
 However, as a security data scientist, it’s a good idea to get into the habit of visualizing data to pick up structures or patterns you might not see otherwise.
 The classic example of this is Anscombe’s quartet:

-Figure 4.6 Anscombe’s Quartet [793725c04f06.png]
+Figure 4.6 Anscombe’s Quartet [793725c04f06.pdf]

-All four data sets have the same statistical description (mean, standard deviation, even the same linear regression output).
+All four data sets have the same statistical description (mean, standard deviation, and they even fit the same linear regression).
 Yet, when visualized, patterns emerge and we have a much better understanding of the data.

 As seen earlier in the chapter, maps can also be powerful tools to communicate information visually, but there are other logical and physical visual representations of IP addresses available, especially if we want to see the interconnectedness of nodes.
 One very versatile representation is the graph structure since it provides both statistical data and has a myriad of options for visual presentation.
 Do not confuse our use of the term “graph structure” here with producing a graphic or chart.
 A graph structure is nothing more than a collection of nodes (vertices) and links between nodes (edges).
 Nodes and edges have inherent attributes, such as a name/label, but also have attributes that are calculated, such as the number of links going into and coming from the node (the degree).
 In a traditional graph structure, the direction of an edge (in or out) can be specified as well.
 In fact, as we’ll see in Chapter 10, graphs are becoming so generally useful that there are extremely popular, custom databases that make it very straightforward to store, modify and analyze large graph structures.